The importance of incident response plans in protection of data, finances, and reputations

 Blackbaud, a cloud software provider, discovered in May a ransomware attack that began in early February and exfiltrated financially sensitive data and credentials of individuals who use the software, but didn’t announce the breach until July 16.
 Customers aren’t happy about the breach and the delays in detection and notification: At least 10 class-action lawsuits have been filed against the company.
-That’s bad press for Blackbaud, and for its customers – including education, charity, and healthcare organizations – who will be subject to negative press accounts and will have to explain the incident to their own customers, donors, and contributors.
+That’s bad press for not only Blackbaud, but also its customer base which includes educational, charitable, and healthcare organizations who will have to explain the incident to their own students, donors, and other stakeholders.

 The COVID-19 crisis is making it more important than ever to assess IR plans and keep them up to date.
 Employees working remotely may be using their own equipment and wireless access, without the protection of their enterprise firewall or malware controls, and may be unfamiliar with new technologies and processes being used for remote work.
 (Not to mention that those remote-work platforms face and carry risks of their own; Zoom, for example, has experienced security concerns such as “zoom bombing” and the sale of user account information reportedly obtained through “credential stuffing.”)
 All of this puts employees (and their organizations) at risk for cyberattacks.